rahul0007/Android_Concurrency/README.md

   * Custom Coroutine Scope :- There might be cases when we need to have some specific behavior of the scope to get a different approach in managing the coroutines.
 To achieve that, we can implement the CoroutineScope interface and implement our custom scope for coroutine handling.

+### Coroutine scopes

+There are libraries that actually help us do structured concurrency without having to write boilerplate in every ViewModel.
+In order to use these libraries, we need to know the types of coroutine scopes that exist.

+Scope in Kotlin’s coroutines can be defined as the restrictions within which the Kotlin coroutines are being executed.
+Scopes help to predict the lifecycle of the coroutines.
+There are basically 3 scopes in Kotlin coroutines:

+* 1 Global Scope
+* 2 LifeCycle Scope
+* 3 ViewModel Scope

+### GlobalScope

+A global CoroutineScope not bound to any job.
+Global scope is used to launch top-level coroutines which are operating on the whole application lifetime and are not cancelled prematurely.
+Active coroutines launched in GlobalScope do not keep the process alive.
+They are like daemon threads

+### LifecycleScope

+LifecycleScope.
+A LifecycleScope is defined for each Lifecycle object.
+Any coroutine launched in this scope is canceled when the Lifecycle is destroyed.
+You can access the CoroutineScope of the Lifecycle either via lifecycle. coroutineScope or lifecycleOwner.

+### ViewModelScope

+A ViewModelScope is defined for each ViewModel in your app.
+Any coroutine launched in this scope is automatically canceled if the ViewModel is cleared.
+Coroutines are useful here for when you have work that needs to be done only if the ViewModel is active.

+### SuspendCancellableCoroutine

+SuspendCancellableCoroutine returns a CancellableContinuation for us to use resume, resumeWithException and throws CancellationException if the continuation is cancelled.
+(There is another similar function called suspendCoroutine .
+The difference between them is that suspendCoroutine cannot be cancelled by Job

+### suspendCoroutine

+suspendCoroutine is a builder function that mainly used to convert callbacks into suspend functions.
+Let's say for example you have some legacy (or not) Api, that uses callbacks